v5, the Responsive HTML5 Master Page for SharePoint 2010

 “v5.master” is a simple HTML5 master page designed for SharePoint 2010.
 It makes good use of the amazing new features of both HTML5 and CSS3, including CSS3 media queries.
 The master page is extremely simplistic in nature, and is truly meant to serve as a framework for building your own SharePoint 2010 customizations.

 SharePoint has a knack for being rigid and difficult to customize.
 I’ve been working with responsive layouts for a while now, but the nature of SharePoint has thus far prevented me from making something that is as flexible as, say, this WordPress blog you’re reading right now.
 It’s easy-peasy to do this in WordPress, but SharePoint simply does too much.
 When you create a layout in SharePoint, you’re creating a layout that encompasses much more than just pages: you’ll have to contend with pages, web parts, lists, libraries, blogs, wikis, search, meeting workspaces, team sites, calendars, and the list goes on.
 With so much content to contend with, creating something that can contract to any width is a tall order to say the least.

 To me, at least, the answer was simple: ignorance.
 I’m ignoring every part of SharePoint that I don’t care about.
 90% of the sites that I create in SharePoint are publishing sites: public-facing with a focus on pages, navigation, and web parts.
 Now, that’s a list I can handle.
 The v5 master page uses a fluid layout that drops to a single column when the display size shrinks below 800 pixels in width.
-Check out the screens to see the flexibility in action:

 - New HTML5 document type declaration